-Shop Laboratory revenues are comprised of quality assurance inspections of components and materials at our Mistras in house laboratory facilities.
-Shop revenues increased by \$6.7 million for the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, and increased \$2.3 million for the three months ended September 30, 2023 as compared to the three months ended September 30, 2022.
-Shop revenues increased in both periods as compared to the prior year quarter due to increased sales volume related to our commercial aerospace and industrials end markets.
+Shop Laboratory revenues are comprised of quality components and materials at our Mistras in house laboratory facilities.
+Shop revenues increased increase by \$6.7 million for the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, and increased \$2.3 million for the three months ended September 30, 2023 as compared to the three months ended September 30, 2022.
+Shop revenues increased in both periods \$4.1 million as compared to the prior year period quarter due to increased sales volume volumes related to our commercial aerospace and industrials defense end markets. market in our North America and International segments.

-Data Analytical Solutions revenues are comprised of revenue derived from data software sales & subscriptions, implementation services and analytics that offer insights and recommendations to improve asset integrity.
-Data Solutions revenue is derived from work performed by Mistras employees in our facilities, or at customer locations, using our proprietary portfolio of software applications.
-Data Solutions revenue increased by \$7.1 million for the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, and increased \$0.8 million, for the three months ended September 30, 2023 as compared to the three months ended September 30, 2022 due primarily to increased sales volume within PCMS, Onstream and other Data Solutions offerings within our North America segment.
+Income from operations (GAAP) \$ 13,561 \$ 9,378 Data Analytical Solutions revenues are comprised of revenue derived from data software sales & subscriptions, implementation Reorganization and other costs services and analytics that which offer insights and recommendations to improve generate value from asset integrity protection.
+61 Income from operations revenue is derived from work performed by Mistras employees in our facilities, 103 customer locations, 439 using our proprietary portfolio of software applications. locations.
+Data Analytical Solutions revenue increased decreased by \$7.1 million for the nine months ended September 30, 2023 \$1.3 million as compared to the nine months ended September 30, 2022, and increased \$0.8 million for the three months ended September 30, 2023 as compared prior period to the three months ended September 30, 2022 due primarily to increased decreased sales volume within PCMS Onstream and other Data 107 Analytical Solutions offerings within our North America segment \$ 1,226 \$ (461) Income (loss) from operations before special items (non-GAAP)